Looking for things to do when visiting the Grampians? Don’t worry we’ve got you covered.

 The Pinnacle is something not to be missed.
 Whether you're exploring with the kids or are an experienced hiker looking for a little something extra, the Pinnacle has a number of access trails, making it perfect for everyone.

 If little ones are tagging along on this walk starting at Sundial Car Park is the way to go.
 It is not challenging at all, so it makes it easy to make it to The Pinnacle.

 Time: 1 hour 30 minutes return

-This one is bit more challenging, starting from Wonderland Car Park you will follow the markings along the rack through the Grand Canyon and Silent Street up to The Pinnacle.
+This one is a bit more challenging, starting from Wonderland Car Park you will follow the markings along the track through the Grand Canyon and Silent Street up to The Pinnacle.

 Start: Breeze Holiday Parks Halls Gap

 This extended walk is suitable for fit and experienced walkers.
 You will need to follow the track to Venue Baths and continue up to the Splitter Falls then to the Wonderland Carpark.
 From there you will take the same path as you would when starting from the Wonderland Car Park.

 A quick and enjoyable stroll from Halls Gap that leads you to Venus Baths.
 There are no obstacles just flat rock, so it makes for an easy walk.
 Water runs from Stony Creek to the naturally formed rock pools which makes it the ideal spot to cool off and have a picnic with the family.

 Mount William (Duwul)

 More info: Mount William